 Adults who have visited Madagascar and who have seen a pet lemur are encourage to participate by telling us about their experiences with those pet lemurs using our web-based form.
 Participation is expected to take approximately 5 minutes, is anonymous and voluntary, and can be completed at any time.
 More information about this study can be found by contacting the research team here!

-In 2016, the study will increase its outreach to the general public by launching an interactive website, distributing posters across the island, and conducting on-the-ground field work in Madagascar.
-This additional outreach is in partnership with Lemur Love and is funded by National Geographic and the Margot Marsh Primate Action Fund.
+In 2016, we worked to increase outreach to the general public by launching an interactive website, distributing posters across the island, and conducting on-the-ground field work in Madagascar.
+This additional outreach was partnership with Lemur Love and is funded by National Geographic and the Margot Marsh Primate Action Fund.

 About the researchers

 Many thanks to other volunteers for their assistance throughout the course of the project, including Sarika Rabefaritra, Danielle Raolisoa, Rodriguez Belalahy, and Dr. Seheno Andriantsaralaza for Malagasy translations and Dr. Twyla Meding for French translations.